 - We are particularly interested in projects that are ‘policy-facing’ or that include ‘policy engagement’ activities.

 - Surveying or interviewing users of providers of relevant services to identify ways in which they could be improved.

 - Evaluating a project or scoping out the potential for a new project which aims to bring social or economic benefit to a particular community.

 - Gathering evidence, writing reports and responding to government consultation exercises/informing policy making.

-LSSI will offer the postgraduate a bursary to cover their time and expenses.
+LSSI will offer the postgraduate a bursary to cover their expenses.
 If the project entails costs that are outside of this, these would need to be covered by the partner organisation.